kubernetes/community/events/events-team/content/new-contributor-workshops/live-pr-demo.md

 ### Task Overview

-Demonstrate opening a pull request against k/k.
+Demonstrate opening a pull request against the [Kubernetes/Kubernetes](https://git.k8s.io/kubernetes) (k/k) repository.
 There are some docs cleanup good-first-issues, but feel free to show off something you've been working on for a while.

 ### Slides